MAGSCREATIONS/Machine-Learning-for-Social-Media-Influence/README.md

 After standardization:

-- Mean becomes approximately 0.
+- Mean ≈ 0
-- Standard deviation becomes approximately 1.
+- Standard Deviation ≈ 1

+This improves the performance of distance-based algorithms such as KNN and K-Means.

 ---

+## K-Means Clustering

+The project performs unsupervised learning using K-Means clustering.

+### Purpose

+Groups similar social media posts together based on their numerical characteristics.

+### Cluster Selection

+- Tests values of `k` from 2 to 10.
+- Calculates inertia for each value.
+- Uses the elbow method to automatically select the optimal number of clusters.

+### Output

+`kmeans_elbow.png`

+### Final Clustering

+The selected K-Means model is fitted on the standardized training data and cluster labels are assigned to both training and testing datasets.

+---

 ## K-Nearest Neighbors (KNN) Classification

-The project uses the K-Nearest Neighbors (KNN) algorithm to predict whether a social media post is viral.
+The project uses the KNN algorithm to predict whether a social media post is viral.

+### Automatic K Selection

+The script tests:

+`k = 1` to `k = 20`

+The value producing the highest test accuracy is selected automatically.

-### Why KNN?
+### Output

-KNN classifies a new data point by examining the classes of its nearest neighbors.

-In this project:

-- Number of Neighbors (K) = 5
-- Viral Posts = 1
-- Non-Viral Posts = 0
+`knn_k_vs_accuracy.png`

 ### Training Process

-The model is trained using the standardized training dataset.
+The model is trained using the standardized training dataset and predicts:

-The target variable is:

-`target`
+- Viral Posts (`1`)
+- Non-Viral Posts (`0`)

 ---

 ## Model Evaluation

-The trained KNN model is evaluated using the testing dataset.
+The trained KNN model is evaluated using:

-The following performance metrics are calculated:

-### Accuracy
+- Accuracy

-Measures the percentage of correct predictions.

-### Precision

-Measures how many posts predicted as viral were actually viral.

-### Recall

-Measures how many actual viral posts were correctly identified.

-### Classification Report

-Provides a detailed summary of:

 - Precision
 - Recall
 - F1-Score
-- Support

-for each class.

-### Confusion Matrix
+- Confusion Matrix

-A confusion matrix is generated to compare:

-- Actual labels
-- Predicted labels

 Output file: